Delta-Zero-Games/steno-bot/README.md

 - Transcription saving to text files
 - Buffer system for improved transcription accuracy
 - Support for multiple guilds simultaneously
+- Google Drive integration for file and folder browsing

 ## Setup